SAP-archive/sap-iot-ttn-integration/README.md

 # Description
-Receive tracking data from battery-powered sensors via the things network, match them to a business process context in SAP Leonardo IoT and trigger automatic updates in SAP ERP.
+Receive tracking data from battery-powered sensors via the things network, match them to a business process context in SAP IoT and trigger automatic updates in SAP ERP.

 ## Overview

 The Intention of this is to build a solution, that allows deliveries coming from the sales order processing in ERP to be tracked with sensors to allow to find out, if a product that should have been cooled and not exposed to too much light, was actually cooled and protected from light all the way from shipment to receiving.

-SAP Leonardo IoT is used for the following functions:
+SAP IoT is used for the following functions:

 1. Map between device data and business process data during ingestion
 2. Storing full time series of both sensor data and business process data for later analysis

-See also the powerpoint presentation at the top level of this repository to understand how the data is mapped and to understand the architecture.
+See also the PowerPoint presentation at the top level of this repository to understand how the data is mapped and to understand the architecture.

-This integration was presented and demoed at the things conference january 2020 and a video recording will be made available.
+This integration was presented and demoed at the things conference in January 2020 and a video recording will be made available.

 ## Prerequisites

 1. A (free) account at [https://thethingsnetwork.com/](https://thethingsnetwork.com/)
-2. An SAP Cloud Platform global account with entitlements for Application Runtime, SAP Leonardo IoT, and SAP Cloud Platform Internet of Things
+2. An SAP Cloud Platform global account with entitlements for Application Runtime, SAP IoT, and SAP Cloud Platform Internet of Things
 3. An SAP S/4HANA Cloud system as of release 2002 (planned for Februrary 2020) with sales order processing configured and running

 ## Download, Installation and Configuration